helpers/helper-concat/README.md

 # helper-concat [![NPM version](https://badge.fury.io/js/helper-concat.svg)](http://badge.fury.io/js/helper-concat)

 > Template helper for concatenating a list of files using glob patterns.
-Should work with any template engine.
+Should work with handlebars, lodash or any template engine that allows helper functions.

 ## Install with [npm](npmjs.org)